 The following coach's professional attire is required at all competitive sessions, scheduled warm-up sessions and event training sessions.
+These regulations are intended for the safety of coaches and gymnasts alike, especially when a coach is in the spotting position.

-- 1. Closed toe shoes, no sandals - 2.
-Slacks, warm-up pants or hemmed "dress" shorts (No denim or "cargo style" defined as having large flap pockets with a button or snap closure on the front and/or side of the thigh) - 3.
+- 1. Closed toe shoes; no sandals. - 2.
+Slacks, warm-up pants or hemmed dress shorts (No denim or cargo style, which is defined as having large pockets with or without a closure on the front and/or side of the thigh). - 3.
 Collared shirts with slacks or dress shorts, a collared shirt with warm up pants.
-Note: a team "T-shirt" will be allowed at meets prior to conference and championship meets. - 4.
+Note: a team T-shirt will be allowed at meets prior to conference and championship meets. - 4.
 No hats. - 5.
 No backpacks while spotting. - 6.
-Coaches are permitted to wear their team T-shirt at meets during the regular season, up to but not including the Conference Championship meet at the end of the season.
+Comparable attire for female coaches is acceptable.